Louisiana Sports Betting

-For mobile betting, legislators set up each licensee to have two online skins.
+For online betting, legislators set up each licensee to have two online skins.
 They also agreed to allow the Louisiana Lottery to launch a betting app.
 All told, Louisiana could feature up to 41 online sportsbooks.
-Those mobile apps must have geofencing technology not only to ensure betting is occurring with state lines but also outside of the nine parishes that did not vote to legalize sports betting.
+Those mobile apps must have geofencing technology not only to ensure betting is occurring within state lines but also outside of the nine parishes that did not vote to legalize sports betting.

 What’s more, lawmakers have authorized the lottery to set up sports wagering kiosks at thousands of bars, restaurants, and truck stops throughout most of the state.

-Sportsbooks in Louisiana will pay a 15% tax on mobile net gaming revenue and a 10% tax on retail.
+Sportsbooks in Louisiana pay a 15% tax on mobile net gaming revenue and a 10% tax on retail.